patricklafrance/wmf-host/README.md

 - Why do I have to specified the shared dependencies in host AND fragments?
 What happens if the deps version diverge between the host & the fragments?
 - WMF doesn't support fast-refresh?

+## Best practices

+- Always keep your shared dependencies on the same versions on host and fragments

 ## Good to know

 To fix the following error: